olegrobotnik/git_workshop/git_instructions.md

 git diff master another_branch
 ```

-Use it to switch between branches.
+The command `git checkout` move pointer HEAD to a different branch.
+Also ypu can restore a historic version of a specific file.
+Use this command to switch between commmits or branches.
+See other feature below.
 ```
 git checkout
 ```